qlik-oss/qlik-api-ts/docs/authentication.md

 };
 ```

-When using OAuth2 in a browser we recommend setting up a "redirect page" which is handy to use for pointing the redirection of an oauth login flow when fetching the access tokens.
+When using OAuth2 in a browser it is recommended to set up a "redirect page" which is handy to use for pointing the redirection of an oauth login flow when fetching the access tokens.
 An oauth server will ask the client to redirect back to the hosting application after login is completed.
-In a single page application context this can potentially be any URL, so we recommend using this html template and use it for redirections.
+In a single page application context this can potentially be any URL, so use this html template and use it for redirections.

 ```html
 <!doctype html>